folio-org/docs/content/en/docs/Platform essentials/Item status/itemstatus.md

 Suppose a library decides to use the item status **Restricted** to indicate that a certain collection should only be used if patrons are pre-approved for access.
 If the library staff member then checks out an item with a **Restricted** status to an approved patron, the status of that item will change to **Checked out**.

 When the item is checked in, the status will change to **Available** or **In Transit**; FOLIO will not automatically change the status to **Restricted**.
-The library would need to use reporting tools or other workflows to identify the item when it returned and change the status back to **Restricted**.
+The library would need to use reporting tools or other workflows to identify the item when it is returned and change the status back to **Restricted**.

 ## Currently implemented item statuses